Join our 4 month medical assistant program

 The minimum requirements for becoming a medical administrative assistant are having a high school diploma or GED and being ready to work hard with a good attitude.

-While states don’t require medical administrative assistants to be certified, earning a certification will make you a more competitive job applicant and can help you earn a higher starting salary.
+While most states don’t require medical administrative assistants to be certified, earning a certification will make you a more competitive job applicant and can help you negotiate for a higher starting salary.

 This guide will break down the steps required to become a medical administrative assistant, including certification options, finding a job, and more.